yewstack/yew/website/docs/concepts/router.md

 ```

 :::tip `Redirect` vs `Navigator`, which to use
-The navigator API is the only way to manipulate route in callbacks.
+The Navigator API is the only way to manipulate route in callbacks.
 While `<Redirect />` can be used as return values in a component.
 You might also want to use `<Redirect />` in other
 non-component context, for example in the switch function of a [Nested Router](#nested-router).
 :::